Antivirus Software Review: ESET

 |Special Protection Features|

-ESET's desktop application is one of the best on the market: It's intuitive for amateurs and complex for tinkerers.
-Said differently, we didn't need to search long for what we needed, but could spend hours configuring the program.
+We liked ESET's desktop application: It's mostly intuitive for amateurs and still intricate enough for tinkerers.
+Said differently, we didn't need to search long for what we needed but could spend hours configuring the program.
 Lots of features are offered, and most of the tools sought after in an antivirus program are included, along with a few extras, such as the "UEFI Scanner".

-Since ESET does so much so well, its poor test lab results are a bit disappointing.
-Especially in terms of security, the program seems to be a bit less reliable than others.
-The dissonance of views stemming from the test labs prevents ESET from really competing with the best programs.
-For those who can look past the poor rate of compromised files, you'll get a well-rounded program which offers lots of features and possibilities for customization.
+Since ESET does so much so well, its poor testing lab results are both disappointing and surprising.
+Especially in terms of security, the program seems to be slightly less reliable than others from our sample, preventing ESET from really competing with the best antivirus solutions out there.
+For those who can look past the poor identification rate for compromised files, you'll get a well-rounded program which offers lots of features and possibilities for customization.

-As a software developer, ESET received largely positive reviews from customers in the aggregators we examined.
-Many long-term clients reported positively on its simplicity and security.
-The few negative reviews were mostly connected with payment or difficulties in renewing licenses.
+As a software developer, ESET has received largely positive reviews from customers in the aggregators we examined, with many long-term clients having good things to say about its simplicity and security.
+The few negative reviews, found primarily on Trustpilot, were mostly connected with payment irregularities or difficulties in renewing licenses.
 As a result, we recommend that you pay attention to your account balance and credit card statements when canceling or renewing a subscription.

 Alternatives to ESET Antivirus